salrathor1/SincerityAndWisdom/replit.md

-# TranscriptHub - YouTube Video Transcript Manager
+# The Sunnah and Wisdom - Islamic Video Transcript Manager

 ## Overview

-TranscriptHub is a full-stack web application for managing YouTube video transcripts.
-It allows users to import YouTube videos, create and edit transcripts in multiple languages, organize content into playlists, and manage their video collections with a modern, intuitive interface.
+The Sunnah and Wisdom is a full-stack web application for managing Islamic educational video transcripts.
+It allows users to import YouTube videos, create and edit transcripts in multiple languages (Arabic and English), organize content into playlists, and manage their Islamic educational video collections with a modern, intuitive interface.

 ## Recent Changes